beekley/plunder/RULES.md

 A player can find and attack another ship from one of the `region` decks:

 1. Pick a `region` deck to attack.
-1. Draw and reveal the top three `ship` cards from the deck.
+1. Reveal the top three `ship` cards from the deck.
   - If there are no more cards in the deck, shuffle the discard pile for the `region` and draw from there.
 1. Pick one of the `ship` cards to target, while discarding the rest.
-1. For each `deck` slot on the targetted ship, search the `items` deck until you find a card that matches the `slot`'s `location` and `type`.
+1. For each `deck` slot on the targetted ship, search the `items` deck until they find a card that matches the `slot`'s `location` and `type`.
 Reveal the card and place it above the targetted ship.
-1. For each `hold` slot on the targetted ship, search the `items` deck until you find a card that matches the `slot`'s `location` and `type`.
+1. For each `hold` slot on the targetted ship, search the `items` deck until they find a card that matches the `slot`'s `location` and `type`.
 Keep the card face down and place it below the targetting ship.
-1. If you wish to attack, see the next section.
-Otherwise, discard each of the target ship's cards and your turn is over.
+1. If the player wishes to attack, see the next section.
+Otherwise, discard each of the target ship's cards and their turn is over.

 #### Which Ship Won?